divyajeettt/KeepMyPass/README.md

 ## Footnotes & Security Issues

 - The project uses the <b>insecure</b> Python module `pickle`[³](https://docs.python.org/3/library/pickle.html).
 - In the project, it has been mentioned (in several places) that the generated passwords are 'secure'.
-Do note that the passwords are however *[pseudorandom](https://en.wikipedia.org/wiki/Pseudorandomness#:~:text=A%20pseudorandom%20sequence%20of%20numbers,completely%20deterministic%20and%20repeatable%20process.)*, although an element of the password-generation function does use `os.urandom()`[⁴](https://docs.python.org/3/library/os.html#os.urandom).
+Do note that the passwords are however <b>*[pseudorandom](https://en.wikipedia.org/wiki/Pseudorandomness#:~:text=A%20pseudorandom%20sequence%20of%20numbers,completely%20deterministic%20and%20repeatable%20process.)*</b>, although an element of the password-generation function does use `os.urandom()`[⁴](https://docs.python.org/3/library/os.html#os.urandom).
 - The Admin-Mode feature has only been added to the project to meet the requirements set by CBSE.
 In no way should the feature be taken advantage of.
-I, the developer, completely understand that being able to access all the stored data, and providing its access to the end-users is <b>very problematic and unethical</b>.
+I, the developer, completely understand that being able to access all the stored data, and providing its access to the end-users is <b>problematic and unethical</b>.
-- The encryption technique implemented <b>solely</b> comprises of different types of character mappings and [ROT-ciphers](https://en.wikipedia.org/wiki/ROT13), i.e. no real encryption algorithm has been used in the project.
+- The implemented encryption technique <b>solely</b> comprises of different types of character mappings and [ROT-ciphers](https://en.wikipedia.org/wiki/ROT13), i.e. no real encryption algorithm has been used in the project.
 - Inclusion of fake records in the Binary Files does not really affect the security of actual data records.
 - Encrypting the data twice has no added benefit as compared to encrypting it only once.
 - `file_reader.py` has only been added as a back-end functionality checker.
 It is not meant for use.